Remarks on hypoelliptic equations: Introduction

-Therefore from these previous results we know only that the measure is $L^1_{loc}$ outside the line $\{(0,x_2), x_2\in\mathbb R\}$.
-By using the critical $L^1$-elliptic regularity results in \cite{BBWFL1}, as well as microlocal arguments involving $L^1$-regularity, in particular a Riesz brothers's type of theorem due to Brummelhuis \cite{Br}, we give a complete answer on the structure of singularities of the measure $\mu$.
+Therefore from these previous results we know only that the measure $\mu$ is $L^1_{loc}$ outside the line $\{(0,x_2), x_2\in\mathbb R\}$.
+By using the critical $L^1$-elliptic regularity results in \cite{BBWFL1}, as well as microlocal arguments involving $L^1$-regularity, in particular a F. and M. Riesz's type of theorem due to Brummelhuis \cite{Br}, we give a complete answer on the structure of singularities of the measure $\mu$.